Deborah Watling: Career

 Beginning as a child actress, Watling had a regular role as the niece of Peter Brady in The Invisible Man (1958) television series.
-She was later cast for the lead role in Alice (1965), Dennis Potter's play about Lewis Carroll and Alice Liddell, for the BBC's The Wednesday Play, a small role in That'll Be the Day (1973) and as Norma Baker in the ITV series Danger UXB (1979).
-She also co-starred with Cliff Richard in the 1973 film Take Me High.
-She also made many theatre appearances throughout her career.
+She was later cast for the lead role in Alice (1965), Dennis Potter's play about Lewis Carroll and Alice Liddell, for the BBC's The Wednesday Play.
+She co-starred with Cliff Richard in the 1973 film Take Me High, and the same year had a small role in the film That'll Be the Day.
+She played Norma Baker in the ITV series Danger UXB (1979), and appeared regularly in the theatre.

 According to the short BBC Video documentary The Dalek Factor about the making of the story, released in September 2021 as part of the animated restoration of the serial, Denise Buckley was cast in the role of Victoria Waterfield by director Derek Martinus.
 The production team had been hoping that Pauline Collins would continue in the role of Samantha Briggs, that she had played in the previous story The Faceless Ones, but had created Victoria as a potential ongoing character should Collins decline.
-When Collins confirmed she did not want to join the regular cast, it was decided to introduce Victoria as the new companion and Denise Buckley was released, but paid in full, with Deborah Watling replacing her as a more suitable actress for the continuing role.
+When Collins confirmed she did not want to join the regular cast, it was decided to introduce Victoria as the new companion and Denise Buckley was released, but paid in full, with Watling replacing her as a more suitable actress for the continuing role.
 Watling played Victoria in Doctor Who from 1967 to 1968, though owing to the BBC's wiping policy of the time, The Tomb of the Cybermen (1967) and The Enemy of the World (1967–1968) are the only serials in which she appeared that still exist in their entirety.
 She also appeared in Dimensions in Time (1993) and Downtime (1995).
+Her favourite Doctor Who story was Fury from the Deep.

 Watling also appeared in the Doctor Who audio drama Three's a Crowd and regularly attended Doctor Who conventions and events.
 In November 2013, she appeared in the one-off 50th anniversary comedy homage The Five(ish) Doctors Reboot.

 Personal life

-In her later years, Watling lived with her husband in Thorpe-le-Soken, Essex where she was a well known figure in the village and regularly used her acting experience by directing the local pantomimes.
+In her later years, Watling lived with her husband in Thorpe-le-Soken, Essex where she directed the local pantomimes.

 Her autobiography, entitled Daddy’s Girl, was published in 2010.

 Death

-She died on 21 July 2017 at Beaumont Manor nursing home in Frinton-on-Sea, six weeks after being diagnosed with lung cancer.
+Watling died on 21 July 2017, aged 69, at Beaumont Manor nursing home in Frinton-on-Sea, six weeks after being diagnosed with lung cancer.